 You already know deep down that getting a job isn’t what you want.
 So don’t let anyone try to tell you otherwise.
 Learn to trust your inner wisdom, even if the whole world says you’re wrong and foolish for doing so.
 Years from now you’ll look back and realize it was one of the best decisions you ever made.

 While I wouldn’t recommend starting an online business for everyone, for many people it’s one of the best ways to generate income without a job.
 It has certainly worked disgustingly well for me.
-If you’re interested in learning more about this option, please check out Build Your Own Successful Online Business for details.
+If you’re interested in learning more about this option, please see this page for details.